 What is tinnitus?

 Tinnitus is a hearing condition that results in a high-pitched ringing sound in one or both ears.
 Tinnitus symptoms range from the occasional ring when quiet to constant debilitating ringing.
-Many individuals suffering with tinnitus use white noise devices or sleep with the television on to drown out the sound in their ears to get a good night’s sleep.
+Many individuals suffering from tinnitus use white noise devices or sleep with the television on to drown out the sound in their ears to get a good night’s sleep.

 Depending on your history of noise exposure and trauma the treatment options for tinnitus vary.
 Tinnitus symptoms can exist alone or in combination with other conditions such as Meniere’s Disease, otosclerosis, or progressive hearing loss.

 There are commonalities among individuals experiencing tinnitus symptoms that help to evaluate effective treatment options including: